Accepts Healthy Volunteers

 |Tryptophan Metabolism Alterations, Celiac Disease|

-At Visit 1, consented participants will receive study instructions and be randomized 1:1 to L-tryptophan or placebo (L-leucine).
+At Visit 1, consented participants will receive study instructions and be randomized 1:1 to L-tryptophan or placebo (SimpleCap).
 A dietitian will counsel all 50 participants on how to maintain a low tryptophan, gluten-free diet.
 This diet provides an adequate intake of protein (50 g/day) and energy (1800 kcal/day) while limiting the consumption of high tryptophan-containing foods.
 Study participants will receive all their intervention capsules at Visit 1 to be taken for 3 weeks, starting the day after Visit 2.
-At Visits 2 and 3, just before and after the intervention, participants will complete dietary and symptom questionnaires, provide blood, stool, and urine samples, and undergo esophago-gastroduodenoscopy to obtain aspirates from the second part of the duodenum, using a sterile catheter followed by six duodenal biopsies, 2 from the first part (bulb) and 4 from the second part of the duodenum.
-Dietary compliance will be assessed by a validated questionnaire and interview with the dietitian.
+At Visits 2 and 3, just before and after the intervention, participants will complete dietary and symptom questionnaires, provide blood, stool, and urine samples, and undergo upper endoscopy to obtain aspirates from the second part of the duodenum, using a sterile catheter followed by six duodenal biopsies, 2 from the first part (bulb) and 4 from the second part of the duodenum.
+Dietary compliance will be assessed 3-day recalls which will further be analysed by using ESHA Food Processor, a Nutritional Analysis Software.

 Active Comparator: L-Tryptophan